-The baccalaureate degree program in nursing is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing and the doctor of nursing practice program is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
 The Department of Nursing holds membership in the American Association of Colleges of Nursing (AACN).

-The MSN and DNP programs in nursing are undergoing processes for initial accreditation with the Commission on Collegiate Nursing Education as per their usual schedule.
+NLN Commission for Nursing Education Accreditation